dave-honig/Boardgames_Excel_Project/README.md

 ## How many can play?

-The sheet "# of Players" compares the Minimum and Maximum number of player to the Rating Average.
+The sheet "# of Players" compares the Minimum and Maximum number of players to the Rating Average.
-1. The most common minimum number of player for the top games are 2 at 1,188 games and 1 at 741 games.
+1. The most common minimum number of player for the top games are 2 at 1,190 games and 1 at 741 games.

 	<img src="/Images/min_players.png" width=60% alt="Minimum Number of Players">

-2. The most common maximum number of player for the top games are 4 at 666 games and 2 at 630 games.
+2. The most common maximum number of player for the top games are 4 at 666 games and 2 at 631 games.

 	<img src="/Images/max_players.png" width=60% alt="Maximum Number of Players">